 The coordinator shall allocate supervisors to students

-Coordinator as admin create an account to (supervisors and department).
+The Coordinator, as admin, create an account for supervisors and department.

 B. Non-Functional Requirements: The non-functional on the solutions that will meet the functional requirements.
 In essence, it is concerned with how well the system performs.
-The security, usability, accessibility, reliability and ac curacy, flexibility and also how user-friendly.
+The security, usability, accessibility, reliability and accuracy, flexibility and also how user-friendly.

-A non-functional requirement also deals with both hardware and software specifications of the system,
+A non-functional requirement also deals with both hardware and software specifications of the system.

-User friendly: The system shall be easy to use and understand.
+User-friendly: The system shall be easy to use and understand.

 Performance: The system shall respond quickly to user requests.

-Reusability: The system will provide a means to reuse some of its features like the diagrams and codes.
+Reusability: The system will provide a means to reuse some of its features, like the diagrams and codes.

 Maintainability: The system will be easy to maintain as changes can be implemented easily.